keboola/connection-docs/components/data-apps/oidc/google-cloud-platform/index.md

 - Click the **OAuth consent screen** tab.
 - Update the application details, including the app name, support email, and application homepage link.000
 - Under **Authorized domains**, add `http://keboola.com`.
 This ensures that Keboola's domain is recognized as an authorized domain for your OAuth 2.0 app.
-- You do not need to provide the redirect URl yet; you will need to deploy your data app in Keboola first.
+- You do not have the redirect URl yet; you will need to deploy your data app in Keboola first.
 - Click **Save and continue** to proceed.

 ## Step 5: Deploy the Data App